Clicky

-Why Is Jesus Called The Son Of David: Exploring The Biblical Roots
+Why Is Jesus Called The Son Of David?
+Exploring His Royal Lineage

 Jesus is referred to as the Son of David in seventeen verses throughout the New Testament.
 Specifically, the Gospel of Matthew calls Jesus the Son of David.
-Moreover, Jesus was even called “Lord, thou son of David,” multiple times by those seeking compassion or healing through faith.
+Jesus was also called “Lord, thou son of David,” multiple times by those seeking compassion or healing through faith.

 What Does It Mean That Jesus Was The Son Of David?